Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Introduction

-In the context of MFGs of optimal stopping, which are the object of this paper, introducing common noise is even more difficult, since occupation measures of agents are not continuous as function of time.
-The models of \cite{carmona2017,nutz2018mean} do allow for common noise and establish the existence of an equilibrium using the special structure of the game (e.g., the complementarity property which is characteristic of preemption games, appearing e.g., in bank run problems).
-Our setting is that of games of war of attrition, and the methods of \cite{carmona2017,nutz2018mean} are therefore not applicable.
 Furthermore, in a general setting with common noise in \cite{carmona2016a,carmona2017}, the authors give abstract existence results using the notion of weak solutions, which do not seem convenient for numerical algorithms.
 For these reasons, to include common noise into the problem, we place ourselves in a discrete-time and finite probability space framework for the common noise.
 We thus develop a linear programming formulation for discrete-time optimal stopping MFGs with common noise, where the state process is a Markov chain but the common noise may be non-Markovian, showing the existence of Nash equilibrium using Kakutani-Fan-Glicksberg fixed-point theorem for set valued mappings.
-Note that a very recent preprint \cite{guo2022mf} discusses the linear programming formulation for discrete-time MFG based on controlled Markov chains, but these authors do not consider the setting of optimal stopping, common noise and partial information.
+Note that a recent preprint \cite{guo2022mf} discusses the linear programming formulation for discrete-time MFG based on controlled Markov chains, but these authors do not consider the setting of optimal stopping, common noise and partial information.

 { The paper is organized as follows.
-In Section 2, we describe the electricity market model in the finite player game setting.
-In Section 3, we define the MFG problem in a more general framework.
+In Section \ref{abstract}, we define the MFG problem in a general framework.
 We show existence of equilibria, give a probabilistic representation of our constraint and provide an approximation result for finite player games.
-In Section 4, we show how our model fits in the formulation given in Section 3, which allows to derive existence of equilibria and the uniqueness of the equilibrium price process.
-In Section 5 we describe an adaptation of the algorithm proposed in \cite{dlt2022} to the common noise case.
-Finally, an illustration of the model, inspired by the UK electricity market, is provided in Section 6.
+In Section \ref{sec n player}, we describe the electricity market model in the finite player game setting, then, in Section \ref{model_mfg}, we show how the limiting formulation of this model fits in the framework of Section \ref{abstract}, which allows to derive existence of equilibria and the uniqueness of the equilibrium price process.
+In Section \ref{numerics} we describe an adaptation of the algorithm proposed in \cite{dlt2022} to the common noise case.
+Finally, an illustration of the model, inspired by the UK electricity market, is provided in Section \ref{illustration}.
 In the Appendix we give some complementary results on the linear programming approach and other technical results.}